This article details how to create and run Databricks Jobs using the Jobs UI.

 To add dependent libraries, click + Add next to Dependent libraries.
 See Configure dependent libraries.

 To optionally receive notifications for task start, success, or failure, click + Add next to Emails.
 Failure notifications are sent on initial task failure and any subsequent retries.
+To filter notifications and reduce the number of emails sent, check Mute notifications for skipped runs, Mute notifications for canceled runs, or Mute notifications until the last retry.

 To add another task, click in the DAG view.
 A shared cluster option is provided if you have configured a New Job Cluster for a previous task.
 You can also configure a cluster for each task when you create or edit a task.
 To learn more about selecting and configuring clusters to run tasks, see Use Databricks compute with your jobs.